konsumer/lua-openmpt/README.md

 I installed a few other things on ubuntu 20.04.

-This was my process for making a deb-file (works in `docker run --rm -it ubuntu`):
+This was my process for making a deb-file for ubuntu 20.04:

 ```
 docker run --rm -it -v ${PWD}:/root/work ubuntu:focal